 Forward letter of credit:

-To ensure that there is no chance of non-payment, the exporter requests the importers to give him a letter of credit for this reason.
+To ensure that there is no chance of non-payment, the exporter requests that the importers give him a letter of credit for this reason.

-Having required documents Customs formalities and goods clearing
+Having the required documents, Customs formalities, and goods clearing

-In India, there are several products requiring registration including spinal needles, heart valve, annuloplasty tubes, syringes, and so on.
-Any business that is willing to import any such devices must comply with the Drugs and Cosmetic Act 1940 and CDSCO Regulation 1945 law.
+In India, there are several products requiring registration, including spinal needles, heart valves, annuloplasty tubes, syringes, and so on.
+Any business that is willing to import any such devices must comply with the Drugs and Cosmetics Act 1940 and the CDSCO Regulation 1945 law.

 These are the documents to be filled out to register and import an unregistered medical device –

 Re-registration form 44 is required in compliance with Rule 24A, 25B, 27A, and 28A of the Drug and Cosmetic Regulations.
-A copy of the registration certificate must be sent, along with the form 41.
+A copy of the registration certificate must be sent, along with Form 41.